ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-terraform/terraform.md

 ### Apply a Terraform execution plan

 Run `terraform apply` to apply the execution plan to your cloud infrastructure.
-Below command creates all required infrastructure.
+The command below creates all required infrastructure.
 ```console
 terraform apply main.tfplan
 ```

+Make note of the `public_ip_address` and `resource_group_name` outputs, as shown in the image below.

+These outputs will be used to verify your created resources in the Azure Portal.

 ![image #center](https://user-images.githubusercontent.com/67620689/227440412-c01e6f30-c32f-431b-819e-6b7e1937a0df.PNG)

 ### Verify created resources
-Go to Azure Dashboard and choose **Resource group** created from Terraform.
+On the Azure Portal, go to **Azure Dashboard** and choose **Resource group** created from Terraform.

+Verify that the Resource Group Name matches your output.

 ![image #center](https://user-images.githubusercontent.com/67620689/227440421-20642716-8eee-4f82-a5de-f4dd4592b65d.PNG)

 Go to Azure Dashboard and choose **Virtual Machine** created from Terraform.

+Verify that the Resource Group Name and Public IP Address match your output.

 ![image #center](https://user-images.githubusercontent.com/67620689/227440425-fe5d1685-e957-46ec-b49c-e848d211fbe3.PNG)